maudnals/questions/other.md

 ### Props vs State?
 What they have in common:
 * Both props and state are JS objects.
-* Changes to props and state trigger an UI update.
+* Changes to props and state trigger an UI update (a targeted DOM updated after running diff algorithm against virtual DOM).

 How they're different: